-There are many types of people you meet though work - leaders, team players, risk takers and the caution controllers.
-However, when in a new business environment, one hopes to come across the risk taker, the early adopter of new ideas, the one who is prepared to take a risk in a new concept and back it to their board.
-Thankfully, back in 2018, as I negotiated my way through city scape, I came across the ultimate.
-Thank you, Jay, for agreeing to meet with me, for listening and for taking your own leap of faith helping launch the Leap into the corporate world.
+There are many types of people you meet through work - leaders, team players, risk-takers and the caution controllers.
+However, when in a new business environment, one hopes to come across the risk-taker, the early adopter of new ideas, the one who is prepared to take a risk in a new concept and back it to their board.
+Thankfully, back in 2018, as I negotiated my way through the cityscape, I came across the ultimate.
+Thank you, Jay, for agreeing to meet with me, for listening and for taking your own Leap of faith helping launch the Leap into the corporate world.

 Our brief was simple

 "Gather our CSR team from around the world for the annual offsite.
 Inspire us, involve us in a sustainable project and create an experience to enhance our CSR objectives."
 A walk in the park for myself who had years of logistical expertise and plans were set in motion.
 After a swift game of around the world in 100 days, we decided on the Philippines.
 As it was globally central, and the school specialises in science-related subjects, thus giving relevance to Finastra's own business.

 What I hadn't appreciated was what would happen during the week...